-Your and your relatives feedback about your intensive care experience is invaluable.
+Feedback from you and your relatives about your intensive care experience is invaluable.
 By highlighting areas which require review or change, we can continue to improve the quality of care we deliver.

 If you had a patient diary completed during your stay and have not yet received it, it can be returned to you at this appointment.